 Regardless if she looks like a blond haired white girl sitting next to Jay Z her husband, you can't deny that she is one of the most successful ladies in music generally, or for that matter in life generally, and so whether you think the bleaching of the skin was a good idea or a bad idea, it certainly did nothing to hold her back from stardom.

 Rihanna Skin Bleaching

-Now to get to the photos of Rihanna and her skin bleaching treatments, the before and after pictures.
+Now to get to the photos of Rihanna and her skin bleaching treatments, the before and after pictures will show exactly how she changed.
 By the way, I'm not trying to say that lighter or whiter skin is better, or more beautiful, it's just something that happens in Hollywood, from Michael Jackson, to Beyonce to Rihanna, to news anchors, movie stars, porn stars, just regular every day people, in fact skin lightening is a huge industry.

-This photo shows a pretty dramatic change in just one year from being a totally dark skinned African woman to being almost completely carcasian in appearance.
+This photo shows a pretty dramatic change in just one year from being a totally dark skinned African woman to being almost completely Caucasian in appearance.

 It hasn't affected her fame, in fact some would actually argue that she was told to do this by experts in the music industry who argued that a woman of that dark a skin color could not be as much of a smash hit on the charts as a woman with lighter skin.

 It could be argued that president Obama could not have entered the white house if he had completely black skin, it's just too much of a difference to make white people completely comfortable, even on a sub-conscious level.